IBrazyI/Javascriptus-Crusade/README.md

 ### Strategy
-- The aim of the website is to provide the user with an intresting game experience that is fun to play while easy to pick up and understand.
+- The aim of the website is to provide the user with an interesting game experience that is fun to play while easy to pick up and understand.
-- The sites goal is also to provide users both with and without Warhammer 40k knowledge a basic foundation of information for all the factions involved in the game and how they interact with eachother.
+- The sites goal is also to provide users both with and without Warhammer 40k knowledge a basic foundation of information for all the factions involved in the game and how they interact with each other.

 ### Scope
 - Provide the user with a basic but enjoyable text based game with replayability and role play.